JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

 ![Create new project 3](screen5.png)

-### Update the wizard plugin
+### Update The Wizard Plugin

-The Сompose plugin version used in the wizard above may be not the last.
-Update the version of the plugin to the latest available by editing the `build.gradle.kts` file, finding and updating the version information as shown below.
+The Сompose plugin version used in the wizard above may be not the latest.
+Update the version of the plugin to the latest available by editing the `build.gradle.kts` file, and then updating the version information as shown below.
 In this example the latest version of the plugin was 0.3.0-build152 and a compatible version of kotlin was 1.4.30.
 For the latest versions, see the [latest versions](https://github.com/JetBrains/compose-jb/tags) site and the [Kotlin](https://kotlinlang.org/) site.
 ```
 plugins {
     kotlin("jvm") version "1.4.30"